-ED 3680 - Early Childhood Practicum with Students with and without Disabilities

-Candidates will complete 50 hours of practicum with children who are in pre-K and kindergarten.
-As part of fieldwork, candidates will complete developmental and observational assessments. will design and implement a series of instructional activities targeting skills based on the results of assessment, and will develop and use formative assessment to adjust instruction as necessary.
+ED 3680 - Early Childhood Practicum with Students with and without Disabilities assessment, and will develop and use formative assessment to adjust instruction as necessary.
 During supervision, candidates will demonstrate fluency in use of play, naturalistic language interventions, and social skill development whether students use spoken language or AAC.
 Candidates will also give evidence of communicating with colleagues and parents on a regular basis, including communication regarding development of and/or progress toward IFSP/IEP goals as relevant.
-All of these components will also be addressed in bi-weekly seminars.
+All of these components will also be addressed in biweekly seminars.